David and Mary Thomson Collegiate Institute: Academics and extracurricular activities

 Thomson has the following departments: Visual and Performing Arts; Business, Coop and Careers; English; History/Geography; Languages (including ESL and modern languages); Mathematics; Physical Education; Science; Social Studies; and Technological Studies.
 The school offers pre-AP and AP courses in seven subjects.
 David and Mary Thomson CI hosts the well-known SHSM programs: Health & Wellness SHSM, Information Communications Technology SHSM, & Horticulture and Landscaping SHSM.

 In addition to above, Thomson inherited a number of courses from Bendale including construction technology, baking and cooking and technological design.

 The school fields teams in many sports: archery, baseball and slo-pitch, badminton, basketball, cricket, cross country, curling, football, field and ice hockey, rugby, soccer, swimming, tennis, track and field, Ultimate Frisbee, volleyball, and wrestling.
 The school's team name was formerly known as the Thomson Redmen, which had a logo of a First Nations head although its football team was called Thomson Pioneers (1959–1962) for a short period.
-Since 2005, the school is now officially referred to as the Thomson Titans keeping the same colors but with a shield resembling the Tennessee Titans logo.
+Since 2005, the school is now officially referred to as the Thomson Titans keeping the same colours but with a shield resembling the Tennessee Titans logo.
 The tiger claws were incorporated in 2019 to symbolize the merger with Bendale.

 There are a number of music ensembles including a jazz band and a Music Executive that facilitates planning and scheduling of music events.